Six Month Smiles: Short Term Orthodontics for a Beautiful Smile

 However, similar to traditional bracket and wire braces, Six Month Smiles requires dentists to bond brackets to the front enamel surface of the teeth, then attach arch wires to those brackets.
 What distinguishes the Six Month Smiles placement appointment from that of traditional braces is the use of custom-fabricated trays (which resemble teeth whitening trays) that enable your dentist to precisely position the clear brackets for bonding.

-These trays, which are fitted with the clear brackets already positioned in the correct location, are fabricated at the Six Month Smiles laboratory based on models of your teeth that your dentist creates from the impressions taken during your consultation appointment.
+These trays, which are fitted with the clear brackets already positioned in the correct location, are fabricated at the laboratory based on models of your teeth that your dentist creates from the impressions taken during your consultation appointment.
 The Six Month Smiles braces system also provides your dentist with the appropriate tooth-colored wires and ties necessary to produce the low force tooth movement to achieve your desired treatment results.

-General dentists and orthodontists who provide Six Month Smiles orthodontic correction must undergo specialized training by the manufacturer before performing Six Month Smile treatments.
+General dentists and orthodontists who provide Six Month Smiles orthodontic correction must undergo specialized training by the manufacturer.
 These training programs provide dentists with the thorough knowledge and skills required to perform short term orthodontics, with an emphasis on case selection and treatment planning.

-The cost for Six Months Smiles treatment typically is less than the overall cost of traditional braces, averaging as little as $3,900 for treatment that includes the upper and lower arches.
+The cost for Six Months Smiles typically is less than the overall cost of traditional braces, averaging as little as $3,900 for treatment that includes the upper and lower arches.
 This fee usually includes the cost for any retainers required after treatment.
 Keep in mind that costs vary based on geographic location and your dental insurance coverage.
-Also, because Six Month Smiles is considered a more "cosmetic" orthodontic treatment that only repositions the anterior teeth and does not change a person's bite, coverage limitations may apply.
+Also, because it is considered a more “cosmetic” orthodontic treatment that only repositions the anterior teeth and does not change a person’s bite, coverage limitations may apply.